Nutrition & Dietetics

 Graduate Requirements 2024

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
-In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-In the state of Kentucky, graduates also must obtain licensure to practice.
+In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by ACEND.
+In the state of Kentucky, graduates must also obtain licensure to practice.
 Graduates who successfully complete the ACEND-accredited DPD at Murray State are eligible to apply to an ACEND-accredited supervise practice program.